Time to Get Tough: Summary

 Time to Get Tough describes Trump's views on the state of the United States in 2011 and was intended to inform Americans about his ideals.
 The book explains why he believed the U.S. economy was suffering, criticizes President Barack Obama, and describes ideals which would guide him if he were leading the country.
 In the book, he calls America "the greatest country the world has ever known."

 The book mixes Trump's political ideology with personal anecdotes.
 He asserts that Lady Gaga owes him her success because she performed at Miss Universe 2008 six months before her first number one hit.
 A document in the book describes his financial position and asserts his economic value to be US$ 7 billion.
 Trump says his time as host of The Celebrity Apprentice helped his brand and says the experience taught him that a person with negative characteristics can be successful if their TV ratings are high.
 He also recalls his feelings while being satirized at the 2011 White House Correspondents' Association Dinner by President Obama, and criticizes the comedic performance of Seth Meyers.

-Trump divides a discussion of U.S. domestic policy into sections on social programs, healthcare, and taxes, each of which starts with a criticism of President Obama.
+Trump divides a discussion of U.S. domestic policy into sections on social programs, healthcare, and taxes, each of which starts with a criticism of Obama.
 Trump calls the Patient Protection and Affordable Care Act a type of socialized medicine and says it will harm employment.
 Trump describes a plan for four tiers of income taxes, with the top bracket being taxed at 15 percent on annual income above US$ 1 million, and abolishing corporate tax in the United States.
 With regards to Social Security, Trump recommends lifting the retirement age and spending the savings elsewhere.
 Other chapters express support for increased military spending and criticism of free trade, and call for curtailing immigration to the United States.
 He criticizes illegal immigration, saying it causes economic harm to American citizens.